MultiSafepay/docs/content/integrations/virtuemart.md

 ## Refunds

-[Full refunds](/docs/refund-payments/) are supported in your MultiSafepay dashboard and your backend.
+[Full refunds](/docs/refund-payments/) are supported in your MultiSafepay dashboard.
-You cannot refund more than the original amount in your backend.
+You cannot refund more than the original amount in your dashboard.

 ## Updates